neam/dna-project-base-rest-api/README.md

     vendor/bin/codecept run functional -g data:$DATA --debug

-For the remaining tests, you need to start the built in php server on port 31415 beforehand:
+For the remaining tests, you need to A. start the built in php server on port 31415 beforehand:

     ./_start-local-server.sh

+B. have a selenium server running locally:

+    # in another terminal window/tab
+    java -jar selenium-server-standalone-2.41.0.jar

+    # if above doesn't work, try specifying chromedriver explicitly
+    java -jar selenium-server-standalone-2.41.0.jar -Dwebdriver.chrome.driver=./chromedriver

 To run the acceptance suite: